Army Institute of Business Administration, Sylhet: History

-Army Institute of Business Administration, Sylhet was established on January 15, 2015, at Jalalabad Cantonment, Sylhet.
+Army Institute of Business Administration (Army IBA), Sylhet was established on 15 January 2015 at Jalalabad Cantonment, Sylhet.
+It is a higher education institution affiliated with the Bangladesh University of Professionals (BUP) and administered by the Bangladesh Army.
 Brigadier General Md.
-Zahirul Islam, NDC, PSC, G (Retd) is the institute's founding director.
+Zahirul Islam, NDC, PSC, G (Retd) was the founding director of the institute.

+At the beginning, its temporary campus was located at Jalalabad Cantonment Public School and College, Sylhet.
+On 20 October 2025, the Chief of Army Staff of the Bangladesh Army, General Waker-Uz-Zaman, inaugurated the new permanent campus, which the institute describes as the largest IBA campus in Bangladesh.

 Location

-The institute is located at Jalalabad Cantonment, around eight kilometers northwest of Sylhet, beside the Sylhet - Tamabil Highway, and it was temporarily set up at the campus of Jalalabad Cantonment Public School and College (JCPSC), The institution has moved to its permanent campus, located near Sylhet Cantonment, opposite to Sylhet BKSP.Sylhet.
+The institute is located at Sylhet Cantonment Road, beside the Sylhet–Tamabil Highway.
+It was temporarily set up at the campus of Jalalabad Cantonment Public School and College (JCPSC) before moving to its permanent campus near Sylhet Cantonment Road, opposite the Sylhet BKSP.

 Administration

-Army IBA, Sylhet is administered by Bangladesh Army through Area Headquarters, Sylhet.
-The Area Commander of Sylhet area is the Chief Patron of Army IBA, Sylhet.
-The institute is governed by an eighteen-member governing body consisting of representatives of the army, faculty members, administrative personnel, students, and parents representatives.
+Army IBA, Sylhet is administered by the Bangladesh Army through Area Headquarters, Sylhet.
+The GOC and Area Commander of the Sylhet area is the Chief Patron of Army IBA, Sylhet.
+The institute is governed by an eighteen-member governing body consisting of representatives of the army, faculty members, administrative personnel, students, and parent representatives.
+The current director is Brigadier General Md Abdul Hye (Retd).

 Academic curriculum

 The Bangladesh University of Professionals administers the academic curriculum in accordance with the rules of the University Grants Commission of Bangladesh.
 The current curriculum of Army IBA, Sylhet, consists of Bachelor of Business Administration (BBA) and Master of Business Administration (MBA) programs.
-Major areas of specialization include Operations Management, Accounting, Finance, Marketing, Human Resource Management, and Supply Chain Management.
-The current intake for BBA is one per year, and for MBA, three intakes per year.
+Major areas of specialization include Operations Management, Accounting, Finance, Marketing, Management Information Systems, Human Resource Management, and Supply Chain Management.
+The current intake for BBA is two per year (Spring and Fall), and for MBA, one intake per year.